haltu/muuri/README.md

 - **sortDuringScroll** &nbsp;&mdash;&nbsp; _boolean_
   - Default value: `true`.
   - Should the grid items be sorted during auto-scroll or not?
-- **syncAfterScroll** &nbsp;&mdash;&nbsp; _boolean_
-  - Default value: `true`.
-  - Should Muuri automatically update the positions of the dragged items that were affected by scrolling?
-If you disable this option and the dragged item's parent is scrolled, the dragged item will visually shake during scroll.
-Unless all of your dragged items are inside a `fixed` positioned container element (which is the recommeded pattern), you should leave this enabled.
 - **smoothStop** &nbsp;&mdash;&nbsp; _boolean_
   - Default value: `false`.
   - When a dragged item is moved out of the threshold area the scroll process is set to _ending_ state.
 However, it's up to you to decide if the actual scrolling motion is stopped gradually or instantly.
 By default, when this is `false`, scrolling will stop immediately.
 If you set this to `true` scrolling will continue until speed drops to `0`.
 When this option is `enabled` you _must_ handle decelerating the speed to `0` manually within `speed` function, so do not enable this option if you use a static speed value.
 The default `speed` function handles the deceleration automatically.